Gallahorn/Ultraviolence/README.md

 # Need Support?
-Please read the provided Readme (the files you are looking at right now) carefully first.
+Please read the provided Readme (the files you are looking at right now) as well as our [Common Issues](CommonIssues.md) section carefully first.
 Additional Gameplay information can be found in our [Gameplay Section](Gameplay.md) and in [Advanced Features](AdvancedFeatures.md).

 If the documentation provided does not provide you with an answer, of if you just want to chat and hang out, feel free to join our discord (link below).